Typhmus/Proposal/README.md

 **3.** Any free agents that weren't picked up in the A-Team FA waiver wire get moved down to the B-Team FA waiver wire.
 Proceeding the same way the A-Team FA waiver wire does; picks go from lowest to highest; Dropped players go to the B-Team "Dropped Players Wire".

+**4.**   Free Agency ends at the second-to-last week of the regular season.
+The DPW will continue until the last week.

+**5.**   If a B-Team player is banned from playing for their team or banned in anyway that prevents them from playing, then their team will recieve a movement change based on the round that the banned player was drafted.
+The movement change will only give them higher priority in the FA Waiver Wire.

+This is only a repersentation of what it will be like (Based on the current season).

+    - Round 1:  +5
+    - Round 2:  +4
+    - Round 3:  +3
+    - Round 4:  +3
+    - Round 5:  +3
+    - Round 6:  +2
+    - Round 7:  +2
+    - Round 8:  +2
+    - Round 9:  +1
+    - ROund 10: +1

 **DROPPED PLAYERS WIRE**